Replacing CLI tools with modern alternatives

 Delta offers syntax highlighting, word-level diff highlighting, an easy

-side-by-side view and support for git blame
+side-by-side view and support for git blame.
+All of these are improvements

-over the standard diff
+over the standard diff.

 du → dust

-from GNU coreutils suffers from poor defaults.
+The venerable du from GNU coreutils suffers from poor defaults.
 The

-flag always brings a smile to my face -- I guess that was an
+--human-readable flag always brings a smile to my face -- I guess that was an

 afterthought?